loutou-anas/loutou-anas/README.md

-# Hi there 👋, I'm Anas LOUTOU!
+## Hi there 👋, I'm Anas LOUTOU!

 🚀 **Software Engineer | Problem Solver | Lifelong Learner**
 Passionate about building impactful solutions in **web development** and **data**.
 I enjoy collaborating on open-source projects and continuously improving my skills.

-## 🌱 What I’m currently learning
-- Exploring cloud platforms and DevOps practices
+## 💡 What I bring to the table:
+- Proficient in Java, Python, and React.
-- Deepening my knowledge of full-stack development
+- Enthusiastic about full-stack development and exploring cloud technologies.
+- Strong problem-solving mindset and a passion for collaborative teamwork.

 ## 📫 How to reach me:
 - **Email:** anasloutou20@gmail.com